huawei-noah/SMARTS/README.md

 # Follow the instructions given by prompt for setting up the SUMO_HOME environment variable
 bash utils/setup/install_deps.sh

+# Alternatively you can use the -y option to allow the default accept of installation to prevent timeout from waiting for user input.
+# Though you still need to follow the SUMO_HOME environment variable instructions after the script finishes executing.
+bash utils/setup/install_deps.sh -y

 # verify sumo is >= 1.5.0
 # if you have issues see ./doc/SUMO_TROUBLESHOOTING.md
 sumo